mflint/mflint.github.io/source/_posts/2017-12-11-rewriting-nearly-departed.markdown

 : Station updates

 1.11 (October 2017)
-: Hides slow services by default
+: Hides slow services by default, after one user used a circular route the wrong way and took several hours to get home

 ### Next

-In the next post, I'll discuss the technical implementation of the app, which should start to explain why I'm rewriting it.
+In the [next post][part2], I'll discuss the technical implementation of the app, which should start to explain why I'm rewriting it.

 [someone]: https://twitter.com/dwroboheadz